 Alzheimer’s disease (AD) is a brain disorder associated with the progressively worsening of cognitive functions and behavioral disturbances.
-It results in associated with mental and physical disability.
+It results in associated with a mental and physical disability.
 It causes memory disturbances, spatial and temporal disorientation, and getting lost in familiar surroundings.
 As the disease progresses, aphasia, apraxia, acalculia, and sleepwalking may develop.
-The Alzheimer’s patient may forget his own family members with passage of time.
+The Alzheimer’s patient may forget his own family members with the passage of time.

 The actual reason for Alzheimer’s disease is not known.
 It is a neurodegenerative disease in which the nerve cells in the memory region of the brain are greatly reduced.
 Alzheimer’s is a progressive disease.
 It ultimately results in irreversible debilitating cognitive impairment in patients.
 Alzheimer’s is the most common cause of dementia among older adults.

 Dementia is the loss of cognitive functioning—thinking, remembering, and reasoning—and behavioral abilities to such an extent that it interferes with a person’s daily life and activities.
 Memory problems are typically one of the first signs of cognitive impairment related to Alzheimer’s disease.